mgnsk/calendar/README.md

 ### Install and enable the service

+`sudo make install`

 This will:

-- Create a Docker volume for the database
+- Create a Docker volume for the database if not already exists.
-- Symlink the systemd service file
+- Symlink and reload the systemd service file.
-- Enable and start the service
+- Enable and start the service.

-- `sudo make install`